kreitje/hms-testimonials/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Display your customer testimonials on pages or posts.
 Use our widgets to display them in your sidebars and even have them rotate through.
+Use the settings area to allow your users to write their own testimonials on your site.

 == Description ==